 - Compile developmental histories for the child or children involved;

-- Review school records, medical and psychiatric records, legal records and records from the home, like activities calendars, personal journals, photographs, home videos, or sound recordings;
+- Review school records, medical and psychiatric records, legal records, and records from home, like activities calendars, personal journals, photographs, home videos, or sound recordings;

 - Conduct home visits; and,

-- Make assessments regarding the parents’ capacity for parenting, the psychological and developmental needs of the child or children, the desires of the child or children, when appropriate, and the ability of each parent to meet those needs and desires.
+- Make assessments regarding the parents' capacity for parenting, the child or children's psychological and developmental needs, the desires of the child or children, when appropriate, and the ability of each parent to meet those needs and desires.

 The custody evaluator will not place too much weight on any single source of information.
-Instead, a good evaluator will wait patiently until he or she collects sufficient evidence from multiple sources before coming to any conclusions.
-Remember, an evaluator’s goal is to make recommendations which are in the best interests of the child or children involved.
+Instead, a good evaluator will wait patiently until they collect sufficient evidence from multiple sources before coming to any conclusions.
+Remember, an evaluator's goal is to make recommendations in the best interests of the child or children involved.
 Similar to GALs, custody evaluators must reduce their findings to a report that explains the evidence relied upon by the evaluator and the reasoning behind their decisions.
 Once completed, the evaluator must submit this report to the court.
-If a GAL has also been appointed to the case, the GAL and custody evaluator will likely communicate with each other in order to coordinate efforts and share information.
+If a GAL has also been appointed to the case, the GAL and custody evaluator will likely communicate to coordinate efforts and share information.

-Unlike communications with a privately retained psychologist, communication with a court appointed custody evaluator is NOT confidential as between the parents, attorneys, judges and GALs.
-The evaluator’s report can help the parents reach agreements about custody, visitation and parental decision making concerning the children.
-If the parties do not come to a consensus prior to trial, either party may request that the psychologist appear at trial and testify on behalf of that party.
+Unlike communications with a privately retained psychologist, communication with a court-appointed custody evaluator is NOT confidential between the parents, attorneys, judges, and GALs.
+The evaluator's report can help the parents reach agreements about custody, visitation, and parental decision-making concerning the children.
+If the parties do not reach a consensus before trial, either party may request that the psychologist appear at trial and testify on behalf of that party.
 As with any other professional, the parties involved in a case where a case evaluator has been appointed will be responsible for compensating the evaluator.
-The cost of child custody evaluations vary depending on the circumstances of the case and may cost anywhere between $3,000.00 and $15,000.00.
-Normally, the court orders both parties share this cost equally.
+The cost of child custody evaluations varies depending on the case's circumstances and may cost anywhere between $3,000.00 and $15,000.00.
+Typically, the court orders both parties share this cost equally.
 However, if one party does choose to have the evaluator testify for him or her, that party would be responsible for compensating the evaluator for his or her court appearance.

 After the case evaluation is completed, either parent may challenge the validity of the evaluator's report in court if that parent considers the evidence or the reasoning relied upon by the evaluator to be inadequate.
 Ultimately, it is up to the judge to decide whether the evaluator's opinions are of sufficient value and weight to be considered in awarding custody and visitation.